-Paragliding is a particularly naturefriendly sport.
-This makes it all the more important that we as paraglider pilots behave in a responsible way towards both the environment and the people sharing it with US. encourage you to treat nature with respect, to stay on marked hiking trails when walking to takeoff or hiking out from an XC landing, to avoid unnecessary noise, to never litter and to observe all local regulations.
+Paragliding is a particularly nature-friendly sport.
+This makes it all the more important that we as paraglider pilots behave in a responsible way towards both the environment and the people sharing it with us.
+We encourage you to treat nature with respect, to stay on marked hiking trails when walking to takeoff or hiking out from an XC landing, to avoid unnecessary noise, to never litter and to observe all local regulations.